gwalkey/SSAS_DW_Logins/Project_Code/3_Quick_Deploy/setup.md

 <h2>Database Setup</h2>
-You can accelerate the system setup step by restoring the 2 SQL and 1 SSAS Tabular Databases
+* You can accelerate the system setup step by restoring the 2 SQL and 1 SSAS Tabular Databases<br>
+* You might want to delete the sample data in these
+* Dont forget to put Non-Clustered Columnstore Index on the Fact Table

 <h3>OLTP Database</h3>
 Restore the [inbound.bak]